CopernicusCodeCrafters/main/README.md

 It its important that training polygons which are uploaded have a column/attribute "classification" and a column/attribute "object_id".
 Otherwise the application wont process the polygons correctly.
+In the folder "DemoDaten" you will find training polygons.

 ### Classification

-1. Select area of interest
+1. Select area of interest.
 2. Enter Start and end date
 3. Select Model , either demo model or your own.
 4. Classify